karahmat/php_mediacrawler/README.md

 This is a simple media crawler that crawls through over 20 Indonesian news media outlets.
 It is built purely using PHP.
 No PHP framework has been used.

+Check out the [video](https://youtu.be/ME7ICLp2xts) for a demo of this application.

-If you are interested to use this app, please visit [here](http://www.thekazrah.com/php_scrape/indonews.php)
+If you are interested to use this app, please visit [here](http://www.thekazrah.com/php_scrape/indonews.php).

 ## File structure